xdoer/json-types-generator/README.md

 ## Test

 You can add json file to `test/data` folder, and run `npm test` command, then observe whether the output of `test/output` meets expectations

+## Other

+How to use this in Restful-API ?
+See [here](https://github.com/xdoer/PreQuest/tree/main/packages/response-types-generator)